AlexiosM/UsersFavorites/README.md

 * controllers for routing the endpoints and return the final responses,
 * favourites to add favourite (stared) assets of each user,
 * assets to load already created assets,
-* users to load already created users,
 * utils to edit update the two DBs with the new description
+* test packages
+* integration test package

 In the beginning Assets of all types and Users are loaded to the in-memory databases.
 Then the application runs.

+Interfaces have been used to decouple the actual code Databases from the custom Databases created for tests.

 # Rest endpoints and how to use
 Execute the command